A magical girl webcomic from the point of view of the villains.

 Kendra used to be a magical girl . . . until she learned that her most likely future included destroying the world.
 Now she's a villain, taking down corrupt magical girls in order to purify the magic system.
-She was fifteen when the story started; she's now sixteen.
+She is sixteen.

-Chronos is a born mage who was born into a powerful Greek villain family.
-She has no special love for magical girls, but she doesn't agree with her family either, so she considers herself neutral.
+Chronos is a born mage who was born into a powerful villain family.
+She can see the future, which isn't always convenient.
 She's thirty-three.

 Tiffany has lived in the dungeon since she was four years old.
 Raised by villains, she has a rather bizarre sense of morality.
 She creates nifty weapons and defenses that work only because her magic makes them.
 She's now ten years old.

 Rhea is a fashion designer who specializes in manipulating magical girls to turn evil.
 She is extremely dangerous, and easily underestimated.
 She's thirty-five, and Chronos's big sister.

 Florence is Kendra's best friend, and used to be her teammate.
 She's currently the leader of the Magical Girl Union.
-She was fifteen when the story started; she's now sixteen.
+She is sixteen.

 Felicity was Kendra's other teammate.
 She quit after Kendra left, and is now dating the boy she used to have a stalker-crush on.
-She was fourteen when the story started; she's now fifteen.
+She is fifteen.

 Minerva is Rhea's two-faced minion.
 She's usually sassy, but Rhea forces her to act and dress conservatively at work.
 She's a front for non-villain customers.
 She's twenty-three.